MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 Even if your AD RMS deployment was using Cryptographic Mode 2, we still recommend you do this step because a new key helps to protect your tenant from potential security breaches to your AD RMS key.

 When you rekey your Azure Information Protection tenant key (also known as "rolling your key"), a new key is created and the original key is archived.
-Alternatively, you can archive your currently active key and configure Azure Information Protection to use the the default key that was automatically created for your tenant.
+Alternatively, you can archive your currently active key and configure Azure Information Protection to use the default key that was automatically created for your tenant.

 Moving from one key to another doesn’t happen immediately but over a few weeks.
 Because it's not immediate, do not wait until you suspect a breach to your original key but do this step as soon as the migration is complete.